If you're looking for summer getaways, you might notice that many flights seem more expensive than ever.

 Remember how much cheaper flights were at the end of August on our Minneapolis (MSP) to Calgary (YYC) flights?
 Well, you're going to like the looks of the September calendar.

 There are quadruple the number of available, cheap dates in September than there are in August.
 The reason?
 More people are busy with school and other activities during the month of September, meaning demand is lighter during that time.

-But because there are so many more dates, you can use that increased availability to build in a long weekend, where you and the family will only miss one or two days of school or work for the experience of a lifetime in the Canadian Rockies.
+But because there are so many more dates with cheap fares, you can use that wide-open availability to build in a long weekend, where you and the family will only miss one or two days of school or work for the experience of a lifetime in the Canadian Rockies.

 Explore Your Region This Summer

 Can't fly later in the summer?
 Another great way to save on summer travel is to look a little closer to home.
 And lucky for you, domestic flight prices are plummeting for travel this summer.